Link back to the Teacher’s Guide Table of Contents

 Cellular respiration is exciting to teach because it allows you to make use of pretty much everything you’ve taught in the course so far.

-• ATP and ATP synthesis via chemiosmosis is powerful evidence for the unity of life.
-It’s present in every Domain.
+- ATP and ATP synthesis via chemiosmosis is powerful evidence for the unity of life.
+It’s present in every domain of life (Archaea, Bacteria, and Eukarya).
 Not only that, but the ATP synthase channel that’s used in cellular respiration is evolutionarily homologous to the one used in photosynthesis.

 I encourage you to challenge your students to do this kind of connecting.
 That can be as simple as listing the processes above (endosymbiosis, compartmentalization, protein structure, etc.), and asking students to brainstorm where they show up in the process.